overwolf/overwolf.github.io/docs/api/overwolf-io.md

 > Stop listen on file.

+Stop streaming a file that you previously passed when calling  [listenOnFile](#listenonfileid-path-option-callback).
+There are no callbacks - as this will never fail (even if the stream doesn't exist).

 Parameter | Type     | Description             |
 ----------| ---------| ----------------------- |
 id        | string   | listen Id               |